Advice From A Nice Girl: How Do I Deal With The Office Bully?

 Advertisement

 Sometimes calling it out works — and sometimes it doesn’t.
-If this conversation does not have the happy ending you desire, you need to create emotional boundaries and learn to recognize that someone else’s bad behavior has nothing to do with you.
-You can do this by acknowledging that you are powerless to change someone else’s behavior.
-Then, look for allies at work who will support you and remind you that this behavior has nothing to do with you.
-Do not engage in drama, and don’t get swept up in someone else’s bad behavior.
+If this conversation does not have the happy ending you desire, you need to create emotional boundaries and learn to recognise that someone else’s bad behaviour has nothing to do with you.
+You can do this by acknowledging that you are powerless to change someone else’s behaviour.
+Then, look for allies at work who will support you and remind you that this behaviour has nothing to do with you.
+Do not engage in drama, and don’t get swept up in someone else’s bad behaviour.
 When it happens again, remind yourself that she is the one with the problem, not you.
 It’s a simple but powerful way of separating yourself from the other person’s toxicity.

 Advertisement